uOttawa-IT-Research-teaching/machinelearning/README.md

 #### Notebook 4: Noise_Red_Reduction
 This notebook focuses on addressing noise and variance in data, essential challenges in real-world systems.
 Noise, arising from natural randomness and uncertainties, includes measurement errors and unmeasured influences.
 To combat variance, the tutorial explores how Random Forests employ ensemble modeling to reduce overfitting in SVM models.
 By averaging probabilistic predictions from an ensemble of SVM classifiers, Random Forests mitigate variance and enhance model performance, offering insights into ensemble learning techniques and the synergy between SVM and Random Forest classifiers in handling noisy data.

-## Target Audience:
-This training series is tailored for:

-Researchers, scientists, and data practitioners involved in data-intensive research projects.
-Graduate students and academics seeking to enhance their data management and analysis skills.
-Professionals interested in leveraging machine learning techniques for research data analysis and discovery.

 ## Prerequisites: